NeuShore/docs.neushore.dev/docs/Setup/Hosting/pterodactyl.md

 :::danger Unsupported!
 Pterodactyl is currently **unsupported** and the instructions below are left only for archiving purposes.
-Please join our [Discord Server](/discord) if you would like to request support with installing BrayanBot on Pterodactyl.
+Please join our [Discord Server](/discord) if you would like to request support with installing Proxima on Pterodactyl.
 The official Pterodactyl Egg is __OUTDATED__.
 :::

 [Pterodactyl Panel](https://pterodactyl.io/) is a server management panel that is used by many hosting providers.
 If you are using a Hosting Provider, you should take a look at our Using a Hosting Provider below.
 This only covers instructions for **self-hosted** Pterodactyl instances.

-## Installing BrayanBot on Pterodactyl
+## Installing Proxima on Pterodactyl

 ### Self-Hosted Pterodactyl
 Start by downloading our [Official Pterodactyl Egg](/) and create a server on your Pterodactyl Panel using the Pterodactyl Egg.
 (Video Instructions Below)